src-yahiko/instagram-bot-control/README.md

   - user, `default=generate_account_info.generate()`
 - [ ] For *"Probably banned"* result add Try-Except around the instructions in `tools/create_instragram_account.py create()` (until Submit Birthday)
 - [ ] Add *"Browser error"* result (Try-Except around driver generation in `tools/create_instragram_account.py create()`)
-- [ ] Create random-hovering above random html-tags function in `tools/control_webdriver.py` to simulate mouse-hovering around the page
+- [ ] Think about functions that contribute to more human-like behavior when using selenium (such like hovering around random elements on the page)

 # Tools
 - [x] account-info generation feature "email"